 Recap: What's Your Story?
 Building Your Personal Brand

-This article was originally published by the American Chamber of Commerce (AMCHAM) and was written by Ryan Murphy
+This article was originally published by the American Chamber of Commerce (AMCHAM)

 As a young professional, I wish I had a dollar for every time I was told the importance of building my ‘personal brand’.
 Let me tell you: I’d be sure to pop up in a “Young Rich List” or two.
 Regrettably, personal brand conversations (or, PBCs, as I like to call them) rarely last longer than a few well-worn clichés.
 And that’s a shame!
 Especially for a topic that is generally regarded as pivotal to building successful career.

 In partnership with Bartier Perry Lawyers, AmCham’s NEXT Young Professionals Committee in Sydney recently held an event titled “What’s Your Story?
 Building Your Personal Brand.”
 Our aim as a committee was to delve beyond the clichés, and to really explore: What is a personal brand?
 How does one build said brand?
 How does one acquire the swagger of Russell Brand?
 All good questions.
 Unfortunately, time ran out before the third question could be answered (over to you, Revel!)

 At the event, we were privileged to hear from three leaders in the field: